cdevshub/afero-devdocs/docs/LinuxSDK-PotencoBBGWApp.md

 ### Steps

-**1.** Let’s start with getting the GitHub package.
+**1**&nbsp;&nbsp;Let’s start with getting the GitHub package.
 You should put it into the root of your home directory.
 Use the following command:

 ```
 $ cd
 ```

-**2.** Download the package from the GitHub repository using the URL given to you by the ACE team:
+**2**&nbsp;&nbsp;Download the package from the GitHub repository using the URL given to you by the ACE team:

 ```
 $ git clone <GitHub repo URL> am335x-demo-app.git